juselara1/gepref/README.md

 ## Documentation
 ---

-The `gepref` framework contains the interfaces and generic classes required to build preprocessing libraries.
-You can check how to create different preprocessors and steps in the [official documentation]()
+The core library of ``gepref`` comprises solely of **interfaces** and **generic classes** aimed at facilitating the construction of preprocessing pipelines.
+It does not contain specific preprocessing implementations.
+You can check how to create different preprocessors and steps in the [official documentation](https://juselara1.github.io/gepref/).